-(c) After class: In a case-oriented, discussion-based class such as this, much of the learning happens after class, as the "dust settles" and the key "take-away" lessons (TAs) become clearer in your mind.
-Once a week, you will need to post a short note summarizing your TAs (10 lines or longer) to our Blackboard Discussion space.
+(c) After class: In a discussion-based class such as this, much of the learning happens after class, as the dust settles and the key "take-away" lessons (TAs) become clearer in your mind.
+Once a week, starting in the second week of the semester, you will need to post a short note summarizing your TAs (in 10 lines or longer) to our Blackboard Discussion space.
 These TA postings might also include responses to other students' TAs already on the Discussion space.
 They may also discuss connections you see between the case and the associated readings, prior class sessions, or other real-world issues.
-I will count the best 10 of your TA posts toward the final course grade.
+I will count towards the course grade the 11 TAs with the best grades.